Impressions from Mob Cost Analysis and a Review of Cost Reduction Measures - How SREs Approach Cost Management -

 - The required man-hours are too large compared to the man-hours available at that time, etc.

-- Why that's not the focus of the project right now
+- The reason why the focus of the project is not on that right now

-So, based on the above analysis, how should you approach project cost management during peacetime?
+So, based on the above analysis, how should you approach project cost management during normal times?

 - Don't overprovision in the first place

-The conclusion is that if a large portion of the improved work is due to over-provisioning, we should make a strong effort to prevent over-provisioning from occurring in the first place.
+If a large portion of the improved work is due to overprovisioning, then we can conclude that we should make a strong effort to prevent overprovisioning from occurring in the first place.

-If no work occurs, there will be no adjustments, there will be no "I'll do it later" -> "I won't do it later (I can't do it)", and it won't be the case that the cost remains the same because the reduction effect is less than the labor hours.
+If no work occurs, there will be no adjustments, and it won't be the case that "I'll do it later" turns out to be "I won't (can't) do it later," and it won't be the case that costs remain the same because the reduction effect is less than the man-hours...

-Cost reduction is not something that can be done all at once; by putting in just a little extra effort during normal times to accumulate the right tasks, you can reduce the amount of cost reduction work that will arise later.
+Cost reduction is not something that can be done all at once; by putting in a little extra effort during normal times and doing the right things over and over again, you can reduce the amount of cost reduction work that will have to be done later.

 This is exactly like technical debt.
 In today's world, if you use the cloud carelessly, it's not a debt, but a direct cash outflow.

-The analysis deals with over-provisioning, but I think it also includes avoiding configurations that require architectural changes by using specialized knowledge to design the system appropriately in the early stages.
+The analysis deals with overprovisioning, but I think it also includes avoiding configurations that require architectural changes by using specialized knowledge and designing the system appropriately in the early stages.

 - Regular review efforts